bookofproofs/bookofproofs.github.io/_sources/history/20th-century/quillen.md

 * On 22 May 2006 the '39th  K-theory Day' at Oxford was set up to celebrate Quillen's 65th  birthday.
 * Having reached the age of 65, Quillen retired in 2006.
 * Quillen's death came after an extremely sad number of years during which Alzheimer's disease took an increasing toll on him.
+* Daniel Gray Quillen, 69, may have been heading toward Westside Park ...
 * officers were in the area looking for Quillen, who is described as 5-foot-6, 160 pounds with thinning gray hair.
 * Police provided a clothing description that said Quillen should be wearing a green plaid shirt, khaki shorts and sandals.
 * Among the many honours given to Quillen, in addition to the Fields Medal, we mention that he was a plenary speaker at the International Congress of Mathematicians at Vancouver in August 1974 when he gave the lecture 'Higher Algebraic KKK-Theory'.